-snapshot itself.
-T .zip archive, the r create the .zip arc -l flag) was used t very .zip archive generated by snapshot includes two files generated by napshot itself.
-The first file, called README, contains the original name of the zip archive, the name of the configuration file on the Service Processor used to eate the .zip archive, the version of snapshot and whether log-only mode (the flag) was used to generate the archive.
-The second file, called CONFIG, is a copy the actual configuration file used by snapshot to generate the archive.
+Every .zip archive generated by snapshot includes two files generated by snapshot itself.
+The first file, called README, contains the original name of the .zip archive, the name of the configuration file on the Service Processor used to create the .zip archive, the version of snapshot and whether log-only mode (the -1 flag) was used to generate the archive.
+The second file, called CONFIG, is a copy of the actual configuration file used by snapshot to generate the archive.

 The data collected by snapshot may potentially be used by Service personnel to diagnose problems with the system. snapshot can collect different sets of data for different diagnostic purposes.
 The three different sets are named Initial, Root Cause, and Full, and are specified through the use of the -L option.

-Privileges You must have platadm or fieldeng privileges to run this command.
-Refer to setprivileges(8) for more information.
-OPTIONS The following options are supported. -D directory of the value set u must not begin w poption, specifies a value for directory instead using setarchiving(8).
-The directory field with a hyphen (-) or a tilde (\sim).
-Refer to the e -T option for more detailed information. -d device Specifies the external media device to use.
+-D directory Used with the -T option, specifies a value for directory instead of the value set using setarchiving(8).
+The directory field must not begin with a hyphen (-) or a tilde (~).
+Refer to the description of the -T option for more detailed information. -d device Specifies the external media device to use.
 The following option is available to -d: -r Removes all files from the external media device prior to data collection.
 This option is not valid with the $-t$ or $-T$ options. -E time Specifies the end time for the time period for which data is collected.
 Used with the -S time option for the start time, defines the period of time for which log messages are collected by snapshot.
 Only those log entries created before the time specified by -E time are collected by snapshot.
-Refer also to the description of the -S option. time Interpreted using strptime(3), using one of the following two formats: %Y-%m-%d,%H:%M:%S %Y-%m-%d%H-%M-%S -е Encrypts the zip archive.
-Required when using -P password. -h Displays usage st tatement.
-When used with other options or operands, an error occurs.
+Refer also to the description of the -S option. time Interpreted using strptime(3), using one of the following two formats:

+%Y-%m-%d,%H:%M:%S %Y-%m-%d%H-%M-%S -e Encrypts the zip archive.
+Required when using -P password.